-To go offline?
-Modi tweets about thinking of giving up social media accounts this Sunday
+'This Sunday, thinking of giving up my social media accounts', tweets PM Modi

 New Delhi, Mar 02: Prime Minister Narendra Modi on Monday tweeted that he would be giving up all social media accounts on Facebook, Twitter, Instagram & YouTube.